Shayne Oliver

-Shayne Oliver is a fashion designer, musician, and creative director, based in New York City.
-Oliver is the co-founder and design director of Hood By Air, a fashion brand he established together with designer Raul Lopez in 2006.
-In 2013, Oliver was named among The 25 Greatest Black Fashion Designers by Complex.
+Shayne Oliver is a fashion designer, musician, and creative director based in New York City.
+He is the co-founder and design director of Hood By Air, a fashion brand he established together with designer Raul Lopez in 2006.
+In 2013, Oliver was named as one of the 25 Greatest Black Fashion Designers by Complex.

 Early years and education

-Oliver was born in 1988, in Minnesota.
-After spending several years in Trinidad as a child, he then moved to Brooklyn in 2000.
-From the age of thirteen Oliver began going to clubs and attending DJ nights.
-During this time he met and engaged with many people he would later collaborate with, including many of the queer artists who would influence his creative output in years to come.
+Oliver was born in Minnesota in 1988.
+After living for several years in Trinidad as a child, he moved to Brooklyn in 2000.
+At the age of thirteen, Oliver began going to clubs and attending DJ nights.
+During that time, he met many people with whom he would later collaborate, including many of the queer artists who later would influence his work.

-As a teenager, Oliver attended the Harvey Milk High School, an East Village public school designed for, though not limited to, gay, lesbian, bisexual, and transgender young people who may be at risk in their own communities.
-Through his experiences at the school, Oliver became involved in the Ballroom scene, where he was taken under the wing of prominent dancer, Willi Ninja.
-Oliver began voguing, and joined the House of Ninja, before moving onto the House of Kahn and the House of Mizrahi.
-Oliver eventually departed from the scene but remained inspired by the culture and music at its core.
+As a teenager, Oliver attended the Harvey Milk High School, an East Village public school designed for (but not limited to) gay, lesbian, bisexual, and transgender youth who may be at risk where they live.
+Through his experiences at the school, he became involved in the Ballroom scene, where he was taken under the wing of prominent dancer, Willi Ninja.
+Oliver began voguing and joined the House of Ninja, before moving to the House of Kahn and the House of Mizrahi.
+Eventually, he departed from the scene but remained inspired by the culture and music at its core.

-In 2005 Oliver made the acquaintance of artist Dash Snow, fostering a relationship that led to Oliver showing some of his early Hood By Air designs at Snow's gallery in 2006.
-At the same time, Oliver was attending New York University, where he pursued an interest in performance art.
-During this time he began collaborating with artist Rashaad Newsome.
+In 2005 Oliver made the acquaintance of artist Dash Snow, fostering a relationship leading to Oliver showing some of his early Hood By Air designs at Snow's gallery in 2006.
+At the same time, Oliver attended New York University in Manhattan where he pursued an interest in performance art.
+At the time he began collaborating with artist Rashaad Newsome.
 Combining his interests in fashion and performance, Oliver started making his own looks for performances at Newsome's shows, with the artist viewing Oliver as a muse.
-At this stage, Oliver was making clothes primarily to perform in.
-Over time however, these designs began to form as part of ready-to-wear collections which would eventually be released under the Hood By Air brand.
+At this stage, Oliver primarily was making clothes in which to perform.
+Over time however, his designs began to form as part of ready-to-wear collections which eventually were to be released with the Hood By Air brand.